pastranacl/IAcobus/README.md

 ## Installation
-The code needs Python 3.12 and Numpy 1.26.4.
+The code needs Python 3.12, Numpy 1.26.4. dill pickle
 The only additional libary necessary to operate the code is tqdm.
 Matplotlib is used in the examples for reppresentation of the data.

 ## Instructions
 The implementation approach is inspired by the paradigm of TensorFlow + Keras.